howard9192/Promptgpt/Instructions.md

 **Step 13: Prompt Chaining High-Level Structure**

-- **What is it?** Outlining a high-level structure of potential prompt chain for the task.
-This must be more then what was created during **Step 5: Steps and Evaluation Method**.
+- **What is it?** Outlining a high-level structure of potential prompt chain for the request.
+This must have more steps that are value added than **Step 5: Steps and Evaluation Method**.
 - **KPI:** Chaining Structure Clarity Score (1-5): 1 indicates a poorly structured chaining guide, while 5 implies a clear and structured guide with more steps than the section created in **Step 5: Steps and Evaluation Method**.
-Must include more than 5 steps in the prompt chain.
+Must include more than 7 steps in the prompt chain.
 - **Key Component:** A proposed high-level structure for the prompt chain that is longer than what is found in **Step 5: Steps and Evaluation Method**.
 At minimum 7 value added steps must be included.
 - **Output required?** Yes.
 Output name: "Prompt Chaining High-Level Structure"